logan169/logan169.github.io/_posts/2025-01-17-Pdg-Custom-UI.md

 ## Unlocking External Python Packages For Non-Coders

-Here are several financial setups that rely on "Hou Pandas" and "Hou Fin" to query cryptocurrency and stock data, compute returns, and run Monte Carlo simulations on previous returns to approximate potential future ones.
+Here are several financial setups that rely on "Hou Pandas" and "Hou Fin" to query cryptocurrency and stock data, compute returns, find outliners and run Monte Carlo simulations on previous returns to approximate potential future ones.

 <div class="grid">
   <div class="cell cell--auto">